 Buildings Are for People offers a new approach to the process of conceiving architectural design, one that considers the interactions of the built environment with people and the natural environment.
 This is a book about Human Ecological Design, the role of Human Ecology in architecture and planning.

-The book exposes our visceral and experiential connections to buildings, and how buildings intervene directly with our ecosystem, natural environment and sense of place.
-It brings to light our ability to utilize a building's surfaces, shape and materiality to synergize with the energy and forces of nature for a more green and sustainable architecture.
-It points out many of the roadblocks to successful design including issues in education, the profession, regulation and the industry's institutions, providing an awareness that heretofore is rarely discussed.
-Most importantly, Buildings are for People: Human Ecological Design highlights the obvious, that buildings are built for people, a fact that seems to have been overlooked in the last half-century.
+Buildings Are for People: Human Ecological Design exposes our visceral and experiential connections to buildings, and how buildings intervene directly with our ecosystem, natural environment and sense of place.
+It challenges the way we approach sustainable design and human interface, bringing to light our ability to utilize a building's surfaces, shape and materiality to synergize with the energy and forces of nature for a more green and sustainable architecture.
+The book discusses many of the roadblocks to successful design including issues in education, the profession, regulation and the industry's institutions, and provides an awareness that is rarely discussed.
+Most importantly, Buildings Are for People: Human Ecological Design highlights the obvious, that buildings are built for people, a fact that seems to have been overlooked in the last half-century.

-For anyone with an interest in architecture, planning or the pursuit of livable cities and communities.
-"Buildings Are for People" is addressed to architects, planners, policy makers, developers, researchers and engineers – the practitioners, educators, students and influencers who will envision, enable and create tomorrow's built environment.
+For anyone with an interest in human ecology, architecture, planning or the pursuit of livable cities and communities.
+"Buildings Are for People" is addressed to the practitioners, educators, students, researchers and influencers who will envision, enable and create tomorrow's built environment.